Medicare Coverage for Diabetes

 These begin with your “Welcome to Medicare” preventive visit covered by Medicare Part B. The visit is a one-time review of your health that also provides education and services for all Medicare coverage.

-You must schedule the visit in your first 12 months after enrolling in Medicare.
+If you are new to Medicare, you must schedule the visit in your first 12 months after enrolling.